manganarofabio/gestures_recog_NN/README.md

 PyTorch implementation of a CNN based gesture recognition system.

+This repo is about the project I've done and presented for my Masters degree thesis.
+All the details and techincal analysis are explained in my [thesis]() and [presentation]

+(video)

 ## Implemented Models
 The gesture recogntion system exploits 4 different neural network architectures implemented in models.py and cross_mode_net.py